AqoursSSBU/GPT4All-in-Slack/README.md

 export TRANSLATE_MARKDOWN=true
 # Optional: When the string is "true", perform some basic redaction on propmts sent to OpenAI (default: false)
 export REDACTION_ENABLED=true

-# To use Azure OpenAI, set the following optional environment variables according to your environment
-# default: None
-export OPENAI_API_TYPE=azure
-# default: None
-export OPENAI_API_VERSION=2023-05-15
-# default: None
-export OPENAI_DEPLOYMENT_ID=YOUR-DEPLOYMENT-ID

-# Optional: gpt-3.5-turbo and gpt-4 are currently supported (default: gpt-3.5-turbo)
-export OPENAI_MODEL=gpt-4
-# Optional: Model temperature between 0 and 2 (default: 1.0)
-export OPENAI_TEMPERATURE=1
-# Optional: You can adjust the timeout seconds for OpenAI calls (default: 30)
-export OPENAI_TIMEOUT_SECONDS=60
-# Optional: You can include priming instructions for ChatGPT to fine tune the bot purpose
-export OPENAI_SYSTEM_TEXT="You proofread text.
-When you receive a message, you will check for mistakes and make suggestion to improve the language of the given text"
-# Optional: When the string is "true", this app translates ChatGPT prompts into a user's preferred language (default: true)
-export USE_SLACK_LANGUAGE=true
-# Optional: Adjust the app's logging level (default: DEBUG)
-export SLACK_APP_LOG_LEVEL=INFO
-# Optional: When the string is "true", translate between OpenAI markdown and Slack mrkdwn format (default: false)
-export TRANSLATE_MARKDOWN=true
-# Optional: When the string is "true", perform some basic redaction on propmts sent to OpenAI (default: false)
-export REDACTION_ENABLED=true

-# To use Azure OpenAI, set the following optional environment variables according to your environment
-# default: None
-export OPENAI_API_TYPE=azure
-# default: None
-export OPENAI_API_VERSION=2023-05-15
-# default: None
-export OPENAI_DEPLOYMENT_ID=YOUR-DEPLOYMENT-ID

 python -m venv .venv
 source .venv/bin/activate